raw-lab/cerberus/README.md

 | 1A      | rhizobium    |
 | 1B      | non-rhizobium|

 The output is saved under the step_10-visualizeData/combined/pathview folder.
-Also, at least 4 samples need to be used for this type of analysis.
+Also, **at least 4 samples** need to be used for this type of analysis.

-GAGE and PathView also require internet access to be able to download information from a database.
-Cerberus will save a bash script 'run_pathview.sh' in the step_10-visualizeData/combined/pathview directory along with the KO Counts tsv files and the class file for running manualy in case Cerberus was run on a cluster without access to the internet.
+- GAGE and PathView also **require internet access** to be able to download information from a database.
+- Cerberus will save a bash script ```run_pathview.sh``` in the step_10-visualizeData/combined/pathview directory along with the KO Counts tsv files and the class file for running manualy in case Cerberus was run on a cluster without access to the internet.

 ### Multiprocessing / Multi-Computing with RAY

-Cerberus uses Ray for distributed processing.
+- Cerberus uses Ray for distributed processing.
 This is compatible with both multiprocessing on a single node (computer) or multiple nodes in a cluster.
-Cerberus has been tested on a cluster using Slurm <https://github.com/SchedMD/slurm>.
+- Cerberus has been tested on a cluster using [Slurm](https://github.com/SchedMD/slurm).

+>[!Important]
-A script has been included to facilitate running Cerberus on Slurm.
-To use Cerberus on a Slurm cluster, setup your slurm script and run it using sbatch.
+> A script has been included to facilitate running Cerberus on Slurm.
+To use Cerberus on a Slurm cluster, setup your slurm script and run it using ```sbatch```.

 ```bash
 sbatch example_script.sh